Repo symbol

 Sugarcoat Logo

-Sugarcoat is a meta-framework that replaces fragmented ROS2 development with a unified workflow, offering a high-level API to build robust components and orchestrate them into cohesive, self-healing systems.
+Sugarcoat is the orchestration layer of the EMOS (Embodied Operating System) ecosystem by Automatika Robotics.
+It is a meta-framework that replaces fragmented ROS2 development with a unified workflow, providing a high-level Python API to build robust lifecycle-managed components and orchestrate them into cohesive, self-healing systems using an event-driven architecture.

 Key Features & Core Pillars